 Leslie O’Flahavan came up with the concept of chunking content in a specific way around the turn of the century.
-She taught the method by describing site visitors as ‘nibblers’ or those ready to dive right in.
-The method was described in a 2001 article in Inc magazine.
+She taught the how to chunk website content method by describing site visitors as ‘nibblers’ or those ready to dive right in.
+The method was originally described in a 2001 article in Inc magazine.

 Some will nibble, some will snack and some will snarf down anything put in front of them!